 All too often, the dialogue surrounding experiential retail focuses almost exclusively on customer experiences.
 Of course, this carries huge importance in the long-term success of any retail format, but when understanding a retail experience, we must look beyond the customer.

 For a retail format to be a real success, it must not only work for the customer, it must also work for the business, the brand, and crucially, it must work for the staff.
-This article is an edited version of a webinar.
-If you would like to watch the Webinar in full, you can download it here.

 So why is the staff experience so crucial?